chaudhryna/chaudhryna/README.md

                 <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
           </a>
         </p>
-        <p><em>HTML and CSS</em> A responsive website listing of all the posts that I've been stationed at while working at the Department of State using just HTML and CSS!</p>
+        <p><strong>HTML and CSS</strong><br /> A responsive website listing of all the posts that I've been stationed at while working at the Department of State using just HTML and CSS!</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">DnD Spell Selector</h3>